MarvinWank/vog/README.md

     }
 ```

-As it is an immutable value object, there are no setters.
+As it is an immutable value object per default, there are no setters.
 Instead, you'll have to create entirely new objects if you want to alter a value.
 This is made easy by the `with_` methods:

 ```php
     public function with_title (string $title):self